riscv-boom/riscv-boom/docs/sections/issue-units.rst

     A single issue slot from the Issue Queue.

-Each issue select logic port is a static-priority encoder that picks that first available Micro-Op in the Issue Queue.
-Each port will only schedule a Micro-Op that its port can handle (e.g., floating point Micro-Ops will only be scheduled onto the port governing the Floating Point Unit).
-This creates a cascading priority encoder for ports that can schedule the same Micro-Ops as each other.
+Each issue select logic port is a static-priority encoder that picks that first available :term:`Micro-Op` in the Issue Queue.
+Each port will only schedule a :term:`Micro-Op` that its port can handle (e.g., floating point :term:`Micro-Op`s will only be scheduled onto the port governing the Floating Point Unit).
+This creates a cascading priority encoder for ports that can schedule the same :term:`Micro-Op`s as each other.

-If a Functional Unit is unavailable, it de-asserts its available signal and instructions will not be issued to it (e.g., an un-pipelined divider).
+If a **Functional Unit** is unavailable, it de-asserts its available signal and instructions will not be issued to it (e.g., an un-pipelined divider).